Installing & Configuring Windows Server (70-740)

 Technology Management for IT ProfessionalsCommunication as well as time and project management skills are vital for success in today’s IT industry.
 Through the use of examples, demonstrations, projects and group activities, students will examine various communication, time and project management strategies and techniques that are commonly used within the IT industry.
 Moreover, this course introduces students to the concepts necessary to achieve the CompTIA IT Project+ certification (PK0-004).

 Windows 10 AdministrationThis course introduces the skills and knowledge necessary to install, configure, administer, and support Microsoft Windows 10.
 In addition, you will learn about the various tools for administering, configuring, and troubleshooting Windows 10, as well as how to deploy and upgrade to Windows 10, configure disks, users, drivers, printers, network interfaces and security.
-This course is a prerequisite for all other Microsoft courses and covers the material tested on the Configuring Windows 10 Devices Certification Exam (70-697) and the Installing & Configuring Windows 10 Certification Exam (70-698) needed to obtain the Microsoft Certified Solutions Associate (MCSA): Windows 10 designation.
+This course is a prerequisite for all other Microsoft courses and covers the material tested on the MD-100 and MD-101 certification exams required to obtain the Modern Desktop Administrator Associate (MDAA) designation.

 Windows PowerShell ScriptingThis course introduces students to the structure, function, and usage of Windows PowerShell for Windows administration.
 Students will learn how to use PowerShell to perform key system tasks as well as how to create and modify existing PowerShell scripts to automate system administration and provide reports.